France to put domestic abuse victims in hotels after jump in numbers

-PARIS, March 30 (Thomson Reuters Foundation) - France said on Monday it would pay for hotel rooms for victims of domestic violence and open pop-up counselling centres after figures showed the number of abuse cases had soared during the first week of a lockdown to curb the spread of coronavirus.
+PARIS (Thomson Reuters Foundation) - France said on Monday it would pay for hotel rooms for victims of domestic violence and open pop-up counseling centers after figures showed the number of abuse cases had soared during the first week of a lockdown to curb the spread of coronavirus.

-Gender Equality Minister Marlene Schiappa said about 20 centres would open in stores around the country so women could drop in for help while getting groceries.
+Gender Equality Minister Marlene Schiappa said about 20 centers would open in stores around the country so women could drop in for help while getting groceries.

-The government also announced an extra one million euro ($1.1 million) for anti-domestic abuse organisations to help them respond to increased demand for services.
+The government also announced an extra one million euro ($1.1 million) for anti-domestic abuse organizations to help them respond to increased demand for services.

 The initiatives were launched after the government late last week said reports of domestic abuse to police had jumped 36% in Paris and 32% elsewhere in France after the restrictions came into force.
 The cases included two murders.